Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 This feature has some restrictions:

-* To be mountable a disk image file must have a size of at least 512 bytes and at most 32 MBytes.
+* The file must have a size of at least 512 bytes and at most 32 MBytes.

+* The file must be stored across consecutive sectors in its host filesystem (since Nextor 2.1.1).

 * The file is expected to contain a proper FAT filesystem already, it is not possible to apply the FORMAT command on a mounted drive.